Multistage Hierarchical Capture-Recapture Models: Multistage Computing for Spatial Capture-Recapture

 The posterior results from fitting the SCR model with conditional Poisson-binomial and Poisson assumptions for $n$ to the snowshoe hare data are summarized in Figure~\ref{fig:SCR_results}.

-Our results indicate that the capture probabilities of snowshoe hares are small in general (i.e., $E(p|\mathbf{Y})\approx 0.07$ for a trap placed at the individual activity center using either model specification) and they decrease away from the activity centers as we expect given the space use mechanism associated with the SCR model (e.g., $E(p|\mathbf{Y})\approx 0.027$ for a trap 100m away from the individual activity center using either model specification).
+Our results indicate that the capture probabilities of snowshoe hares are small in general (i.e., $E(p|\mathbf{Y})\approx 0.07$ for a trap placed at the individual activity center using either model specification) and they decrease away from the activity centers as we expect given the space use mechanism associated with the SCR model (e.g., $E(p|\mathbf{Y})\approx 0.025$ for a trap 100m away from the individual activity center using either model specification).
 In fact, Figure~\ref{fig:SCR_p} shows the estimated detection function associated with our SCR models over a range of distances spanning half the maximum distance in the study trap array.
-These results indicate very low probability of detecting an individual with a trap farther than 200 m from the individual's activity center.
+These results indicate the two models are very similar and both with very low probability of detecting an individual with a trap farther than 200 m from the individual's activity center (i.e., outside our study area).

-In terms of abundance, our Poisson-binomial model fit estimated posterior mean abundance as $E(N|\mathbf{Y})=14.2$ with a 95\% posterior credible interval of $(13,17)$.
-For the Poisson model fit, $E(N|\mathbf{Y})=14.3$ with a 95\% posterior credible interval of $(13,18)$.
-Thus, despite the low detection probability, with $J=5$ sampling occasions, most of the individuals in the population were observed ($n=13$) with only a few individuals possibly going undetected in our study area.
-In fact, the posterior power to detect for both models was approximately $\text{Pr}\left(\sum_{l=1}^L\tilde{y}_l>0|\tilde{z}=1,\mathbf{Y}\right)=0.81$ based on $J=5$ sampling occasions for a random individual from our population in the study area (dashed region in Figure~\ref{fig:SCR_data}).
+We obtained a posterior sample for abundance $N$ as described previously, by computing $\bar\psi^{(k)}$, sampling $N_0^{(k)}$ in parallel, and letting $N^{(k)}=n+N_0^{(k)}$.
+Based on the Poisson-binomial model, we estimated posterior mean abundance as $E(N|\mathbf{Y})=26.6$ with a 95\% posterior credible interval of $(17,40)$.
+The Poisson model resulted in $E(N|\mathbf{Y})=26.8$ with a 95\% posterior credible interval of $(17,42)$.
+Thus, despite the low detection probability, with $J=5$ sampling occasions, approximately half of the individuals in the population were observed ($n=13$) with only a few individuals possibly going undetected in our study area.
+In fact, the posterior power to detect for both models was approximately $\text{Pr}\left(\sum_{l=1}^L\tilde{y}_l>0|\tilde{z}=1,\mathbf{Y}\right)=0.51$ based on $J=5$ sampling occasions for a random individual from our population in the study area (dashed region in Figure~\ref{fig:SCR_data}).
+The alternative power to detect (i.e., $E(n/N|\mathbf{Y})$) was $0.51$ for both forms of the model.